GeoSensorWebLab/data-transloader/docs/KLRS_HISTORICAL_WEATHER.md

 **Please Note**

-For the KLRS historical weather station data, you **must** manually edit the metadata cache file to add the latitude and longitude of the station.
-Adding the `elevation` (in metres above mean sea level) is optional.
+For the KLRS historical weather station data, you *may* add the `elevation` (in metres above mean sea level), but it is optional.

-The local timezone offset for the station **must** also be added.
-Use ISO 8601 compatible time offsets for the time zone; e.g. `-07:00`, `+01:00`, `+03:00`, `Z`.

-* Add Latitude and Longitude
+The latitude, longitude, and time zone offset are hard-coded for this ETL module.
+This means you do not need to manually update them in the metadata file.

 * Edit any mis-named sensors
-* Add time zone offset
 * Optional: add elevation

 ### Step 2: Uploading Sensor Metadata to OGC SensorThings API